 Fall-back Benchmark Rate

 The OCR has been confirmed as New Zealand's fall-back benchmark rate following market consultation and NZFMA Working Group meetings that assessed a variety of possible options.
 The Reserve Bank of New Zealand have confirmed the OCR may be used as the fall-back rate if required.
 Read the Consultation/Assessment

 NZFMA News and Events

-The 2019 NZ Financial Markets Charity Golf Classic will be held at Wairakei Golf + Sanctuary and Hilton Lake Taupo on 13-15 September.
-We are pleased to announce the event's chosen charity will be The Neonatal Trust.
+The 2019 NZ Financial Markets Charity Golf Classic was held at Centennial Golf Club, Taupo and Hilton Lake Taupo on 13-15 September, raising over $50,000 for The Neonatal Trust.

 Subscribe to NZdata

 For further information and pricing of the NZdata Service, please download the NZdata End User Subscription Agreement.
 This agreement should be completed and returned to activate a new subscription.

 We appreciate any feedback and are happy to answer any questions you may have

 Please enter your email and password below and click the 'Login' button.